hadilq/RxLifecycleHandler/README.md

 `start` and `stop` of `LifecycleOwner`, so on other moments this library would unsubscribe from the upstream of `RxJava`, so called `Observable`, `Flowable`, `Maybe`, and `Single`.

+Also you can find its tween library for Kotlin Coroutines in https://github.com/hadilq/CoroutineLifecycleHandler/.

 Usage
 ---
 This source has a sample app, which doesn't do anything, where you can find the usage in `MainActivity`.